-Destructor in a program plays the role of reversing the operations performed by the constructor that is used for clearing the object of the class that was created by the constructor program.
-Like any other object oriented programming language applied for the development of a system or web based application, Python allows almost all the functional features dealt with classes and objects.
+Destructor in a program plays the role of reversing the operations performed by the constructor used for clearing the object of the class created by the constructor program.
+Like any other object-oriented programming language applied for the development of a system or web-based application, Python allows almost all the functional features dealt with classes and objects.
 Destructors are primarily employed as a tidying method in the programs, as a way to organize the code and implement the coding standards.
-Destructors are defined with ‘__del__()’ as the keyword in the python code
+Destructors are defined with ‘__del__()’ as the python code’s keyword.

 As one can see, __del__ is the keyword used to define destructor.
 When it is called, all reference to that object gets deleted which also known as garbage collection.

 Let’s see different examples of destructor in python to get a better understanding: